-Recommended procedures Guidelines It is recommended that: Further guidelines include: 6.1 General Offensive odours, noise and dust be minimised to ensure that negative effects on neighbouring properties and/or sensitive areas are kept to a minimum.
-Pests be controlled within intensive feeding systems.
-Intensive feeding areas should be designed with a northerly aspect to maximise solar radiation and evaporation rates.
-Dust should be controlled within intensive feeding systems.
-See section 8.1 for further information regarding dust control measures.
-Intensive feeding systems (including associated buildings) should be sited so that topography and vegetation are used effectively to reduce the visual impact of the operation.
-6.2 Separation distances Separation distances exist between intensive feeding systems and sensitive areas to address community amenity.
-Separation distances be preserved between all effluent treatment systems or land disposal areas and sensitive features at all times.
+- Offensive odours, noise and dust be minimised to ensure that negative effects on neighbouring properties and/or sensitive areas are kept to a minimum. - Pests be controlled within intensive feeding systems. - Intensive feeding areas should be designed with a northerly aspect to maximise solar radiation and evaporation rates. - Dust should be controlled within intensive feeding systems.
+See section 8.1 for further information regarding dust control measures. - Intensive feeding systems (including associated buildings) should be sited so that topography and vegetation are used effectively to reduce the visual impact of the operation.

+6.2 Separation distances

+- Separation distances exist between intensive feeding systems and sensitive areas to address community amenity. - Separation distances be preserved between all effluent treatment systems or land disposal areas and sensitive features at all times.

 Note: Separation distances below refer to the distance from the closest point of the intensive feeding system's boundary to the receptor.
 For the purposes of deriving separation distances the intensive feeding system includes pens, handling facilities, sedimentation systems, holding ponds and manure stockpile and composting areas.

-Intensive feeding systems should consider separation distances in two contexts: Fixed separation distances - these separation distances are not dependent on individual site information and will be the same for all sites.
+- Intensive feeding systems should consider separation distances in two contexts: - Fixed separation distances these separation distances are not dependent on individual site information and will be the same for all sites.

-Table 6-1 - Fixed separation distances
+Table 6-1 - Fixed se paration distances ------------- ---------- ---------- -----------

-Feature Distanc
+Feature Distance

-e

-Public road - except as below Public road - unsealed with less than 200 m
+Public road - except as below 200 m

-50 vehicles per day excluding feedlot traffic 50 m
+Public road - unsealed with less than 50 vehicles per day excluding feedlot traffic 50 m

 Major watercourse 200 m

 Other watercourse 100 m

 Property boundary 20 m

-Variable separation distances - and on the dispersion of odours from the source.
-They are used to determine allowable sheep numbers and mana practices necessary to satisfy adopte quality objectives for individual sites. eir agement ted air
+Variable separation distances - are based on the dispersion of odours from their source.
+They are used to determine allowable sheep numbers and management practices necessary to satisfy adopted air quality objectives for individual sites.

-The following equations provide estinof:
+The following equations provide estimates of:

-the maximum allowable standard units at any one time for a site fro sensitive receptor at a given dista Equation 6-1 - Maximum allowable standard sheep units for site. rom a tance;
+the maximum allowable standard sheep units at any one time for a site from a sensitive receptor at a given distance;

+Equation 6-1 - Maximum allowable standard sheep units for site.

-N = (D ÷ S) 2
+$$N = (D \div S)^2 \times 7.3$$

-the minimum allowable distance specified number of standard she from a sensitive receptor.
+the minimum allowable distance for a specified number of standard sheep units from a sensitive receptor.

-Equation 6-2 - Minimum allowable distance of site from sensitive rec
+Equation 6-2 - Minimum allowable distance of site from sensitive receptor.

-D = √N x S

-where,
+$$\boldsymbol{D} = \sqrt{\frac{N}{7.3}} \times \boldsymbol{S}$$ where,

-N = Maximum number of standar units at any one time.
-A standard sheep unit is defined sheep of 60 kilograms live weigh Table 6-2. l as a
+N = Maximum number of standard sheep units at any one time.

+A standard sheep unit is defined as a sheep of 60 kilograms live weight, see Table 6-2.

-D = Separation distance in metre between the closest points of the including the pens, manure stora areas, effluent system and loadir unloading facilities and the most sensitive receptor or impact locat e feedlot age ng or
+D = Separation distance in metres between the closest points of the feedlot, including the pens, manure storage areas, effluent system and loading or unloading facilities and the most sensitive receptor or impact location.

-S = Composite Site Factor (= S1 x S4) xS2xS3>
+S = Composite Site Factor (=S1xS2xS3xS4)